fscorrupt/awesome-stars/README.md

 - [danvergara/morphos](https://github.com/danvergara/morphos) - Self-hosted file converter server
 - [traefik/traefik](https://github.com/traefik/traefik) - The Cloud Native Application Proxy
 - [cecobask/imdb-trakt-sync](https://github.com/cecobask/imdb-trakt-sync) - Automatic sync from IMDb to Trakt (watchlist, lists, ratings and history) using GitHub actions.
+- [mudler/LocalAI](https://github.com/mudler/LocalAI) - :robot: The free, Open Source alternative to OpenAI, Claude and others.
+Self-hosted and local-first.
+Drop-in replacement for OpenAI,  running on consumer-grade hardware.
+No GPU required.
+Runs gguf, tr
 - [gravitational/teleport](https://github.com/gravitational/teleport) - The easiest, and most secure way to access and protect all of your infrastructure.
 - [edoardottt/scilla](https://github.com/edoardottt/scilla) - Information Gathering tool - DNS / Subdomains / Ports / Directories enumeration
 - [datarhei/core](https://github.com/datarhei/core) - datarhei Core is management for FFmpeg processes without development effort.
 Whether your streaming has one viewer or a million, we have the tools to help you develop, deploy and manage any video proj